danielodriscoll/DevOps-Portfolio/README.md

 ## Build phases

-This project was built incrementally.
+This project will be built incrementally.
 Each tagged release reflects the completion of one phase.

-- [x] **Phase 1** — Flask app + Docker
+- [x] **Phase 1** — Fastapi app + Docker
 - [ ] **Phase 2** — GitHub Actions CI/CD pipeline
 - [ ] **Phase 3** — Kubernetes deployment (kind + Helm)
 - [ ] **Phase 4** — AWS infrastructure with Terraform